feugy/melodie/README.md

 - [ ] feedback on enqueue & play actions
 - [ ] shuffle, loop
 - [ ] number of disk on album details page
+- [ ] enque tracks/albums by dragging to tracks queue

 ### bugs